 This simple pasta dish just tastes like spring.
 Lightly sauteed, the ramps are sweet with a mild garlicy flavor that goes really well with the smokey bacon.
 The fiddleheads don’t have a ton of their own flavor but they’re slightly sweet and add a nice texture to the dish.
 If you want to make this vegetarian, just omit the bacon and use a tablespoon of olive oil instead of a teaspoon.

-1 tsp extra virgin olive oil
+- 1 teaspoon extra virgin olive oil

-2 strips thick cut Berkshire bacon chopped
+- 2 strips bacon (thick cut) Berkshire chopped

-1 large handful of ramps roughly chopped
+- 1 large handful ramps roughly chopped

-freshly ground pepper
+- pepper freshly ground

-shaved pecorino romano
+- pecorino romano shaved

-Start the pasta while preping the rest of the ingredient, but wait until your pasta is done and drained before you start cooking the rest.
+- Start the pasta while preping the rest of the ingredient, but wait until your pasta is done and drained before you start cooking the rest.
 I just use the pot the pasta comes out of to make the bacon and veggies.

-Add the oil to a hot pan over medium high heat, then add the bacon.
+- Add the oil to a hot pan over medium high heat, then add the bacon.
 Fry until the bacon is slightly brown around the edges (but not crispy)

-Add the ramps and fiddleheads and saute lightly, adding a pinch of salt and freshly ground pepper to taste.
+- Add the ramps and fiddleheads and saute lightly, adding a pinch of salt and freshly ground pepper to taste.
 Add the pasta and toss to coat.

-Serve with shaved Pecorino Romano.
+- Serve with shaved Pecorino Romano.